rosado-io/docs/getting-started/backend-integration/README.md

-# Integrate with your backend

-There are two ways to authenticate requests to your application.

-**Forward authentication with reserve proxy**

-Setup reserve proxy that supports forward authentication \(e.g. NGINX, Traefik... etc\) in your infrastructure.
-Your reserve proxy forwards the incoming HTTP request without the request body to the Authgear resolver endpoint.
-Authgear resolver response HTTP headers, reserve proxy update the request with those extra headers which contain user authentication information.
-Your backend can read those headers to determine whether the incoming HTTP request is authenticated or not
+# Backend Integration

+For Mobile App or Single Page Web App or Website, each request from the client to your application server should contain the access tokens or cookie, which your backend should validate for each HTTP requests.

+**Forward Authentication to Authgear Resolver Endpoint**

+The recommended but more complicated approach is to forward each incoming HTTP request to the Authgear resolver endpoint to verify the access token or cookie.
+You can forward the requests without the request body to the endpoint, Authgear will look at the `Authorization` and `Cookie` in the HTTP header, verify the token, and respond HTTP 200 with `X-Authgear-` headers for session validity, the user id...etc.

+If you use a popular reverse proxy on your deployment, such as NGINX, Traefik, etc, you can configure it with a few simple lines of forward auth config.
+Your backend should read the headers returned to determine who is the user in the HTTP request.

 **Validate JSON Web Token \(JWT\) in your application server**